willthefirst/taqueria/README.md

 [The big spreadsheet](https://docs.google.com/spreadsheets/d/1TuYWxL2T_N-pSu8TwCEgKb5vM3JAp8re7imdczCbWqE/edit?usp=sharing)

 - Permissions/users
-  - User should be able to to UD their own posts but not other people (ie. shouldn't see options to do so in the UI when it doesn't belong to them.)
+  - User should be able to to UD their own posts but not other people (ie. shouldn't see options to do so in the UI when it doesn't belong to them.)db
     - All posts stuff (on their own posts)
     - All registration stuff (on their own account)
 - User can sign out